+AGR-Agriculture

-AGR-Agriculture Dr. John Settimi, Chair
+Dr. John Settimi, Chair

 AGR 701 Special Problems in Agriculture.
 (3) A. Student must have the independent study proposal form approved by faculty supervisor and department chair prior to enrollment.
 A course for graduate students involving independent study and research related to problems of a theoretical and/or practical nature.
-May be retaken once to a maximum of six hours of Natural Resources.
-(3) A. For teachers returning for graduate work.
-Instruction is given in the areas of soil, water, fish and wildlife, forest conservation, and methods of teaching related units at the elementary and junior high level.
+May be retaken once to a maximum of six hours.

 AGR 709 Agricultural Research Methods and Interpretation (3).
 I. Explores the scientific underpinnings of modern agriculture and adaptive management, including: the scientific method, observation, experimentation, and data interpretation with an examination of fallacies that masquerade as science.
-May be retaken up to six hours provided topic is different
+May be retaken up to six hours provided topic is different.

-AGR 770 Advanced Technical Agriculture: .
+AGR 770 Advanced Technical Agriculture: \\\\\\.
 (3) A. Advanced study of agriculture with emphasis on updating, understanding and developing competency in recent technology.
 May be retaken to a maximum of nine hours provided the topic varies.
-AGR 777 Workshop in the Conservation